-Tom Felton did not read any of the Harry Potter books before auditioning, and at the audition the director was asking each contender for the role of Malfoy what their favorite part in the book was.
+Tom Felton did not read any of the Harry Potter books before auditioning, and at the audition, Chris Columbus was asking each contender for the role of Malfoy, what his favorite part in the book was.
 When it was his turn, Felton said his favorite part in the book was the part at Gringrotts, which is what the previous contender had just said.
-The director saw through this very quickly and thought it was very funny.
+Chris saw through this very quickly, and thought it was very funny.

-Nicolas Flamel, mentioned as the creator of the Philosopher's/Sorcerer's Stone, has figured as a plot device in novels featuring characters such as Batman, Indiana Jones, and Robert Langdon of The Da Vinci Code (2006).
+Nicolas Flamel, mentioned as the creator of the Philosopher's (Sorcerer's) Stone, has figured as a plot device in novels featuring characters such as, Batman, Indiana Jones, and Robert Langdon of The Da Vinci Code (2006).
 He was (possibly) a real alchemist (born in France around 1330) who was believed by some people to have produced the Philosopher's Stone.
 Since there were mysterious circumstances surrounding his death in 1418, it has been rumored that he lived for hundreds of years.
-The book/movie gets his age right.
+The book and movie gets his age right.

 In order to give Hogwarts Castle an authentic look and feel, much of the filming was done at locations around England, including Christ Church, Oxford, Durham Cathedral, Gloucester Cathedral, and Alnwick Castle.
 In fact, the only sets that were built for Hogwarts were the Great Hall, the Grand Staircase, and the Gryffindor Common Room.
 In the later films, additional sets would be built for the various classrooms and other locations around Hogwarts.

 J.K.
-Rowling insisted that the principal cast be British and she got her wish, with two main exceptions - Richard Harris was, of course, Irish, and Zoë Wanamaker, though she has made her name as a "British" actress, was actually born American in the United States.
-Other non-Brits in the cast include Verne Troyer, born in Michigan, USA, who plays Griphook, but he's dubbed by a Brit; and Chris Columbus daughter, Eleanor Columbus, who played Susan Bones, and she never says a word.
-It's also been noted that Emma Watson was born in France, but two British parents, so that doesn't really count.
+Rowling insisted that the principal cast be British, and she got her wish, with two main exceptions, Sir Richard Harris was, of course, Irish, and Zoë Wanamaker, though she has made her name as a "British" actress, was actually born in the United States.
+Other non-Brits in the cast include Verne Troyer, born in Michigan, plays Griphook, but he's dubbed by a Brit; and Chris Columbus' daughter, Eleanor Columbus, who played Susan Bones, though she never says a word.
+It's also been noted that Emma Watson was born in France, to British parents.

 In the trophy cupboard, to the right of the Quidditch trophy, you can see the "Service to the School" trophy with part of "Tom M. Riddle" engraved on it; the trophy and the name on it are confirmed by Ron in a deleted scene from Harry Potter and the Chamber of Secrets (2002).

 In this film, all the food that you see in the Great Hall feasts are real.
-Director Chris Columbus wanted a very elaborate welcome feast to match the description in the book, with roast beef, ham, turkey, and all the trimmings.
-Unfortunately filming under the hot stage lighting for hours at a time quickly caused the food to develop an unpleasant odor, despite the meat being changed every two days and the vegetables twice a day.
-For the following films samples of real food were frozen so that molds could be made of them and copies cast in resin.
+Chris Columbus wanted a very elaborate welcome feast to match the description in the book, with roast beef, ham, turkey, and all the trimmings.
+Unfortunately, filming under the hot stage lighting, for hours at a time, quickly caused the food to develop an unpleasant odor, despite the meat being changed every two days and the vegetables twice a day.
+For the following films, samples of real food were frozen, so that molds could be made of them, and copies cast in resin.

-The trouble-making poltergeist Peeves (played by Rik Mayall) does not, in the end, appear in the movie nor in deleted scenes on any home editions of the film.
-Mayall claimed he didn't find out that he was cut from the final cut until he saw the movie himself.
-Ultimately Peeves was never used in any of the Harry Potter films.
+The troublemaking poltergeist Peeves (played by Rik Mayall) does not, in the end, appear in the movie, nor in deleted scenes on any home editions of the film.
+Mayall claimed he didn't find out that he was cut from the film, until he saw the movie.
+Ultimately, Peeves was never used in any of the Harry Potter films.
 Mayall claimed that he was cut, because the young actors and actresses kept laughing at his performance.

-The Wizard's chess-set Harry and Ron were playing in the Great Hall is based on the Lewis Chessmen, which date from the 12th Century.
-They were found in 1831 on a beach on the Isle of Lewis, Outer Hebrides, Scotland.
-In all, 93 pieces were recovered, with 11 now residing at the National Museum of Scotland in Edinburgh and 82 at the British Museum in London.
+The Wizard's chess set, with which Harry and Ron were playing, in the Great Hall, is based on the Lewis Chessmen, which date from the twelfth Century.
+They were found in 1831, on a beach on the Isle of Lewis, Outer Hebrides, Scotland.
+In all, ninety-three pieces were recovered, with eleven now residing at the National Museum of Scotland in Edinburgh, and eighty-two at the British Museum in London.

 James Phelps and Oliver Phelps, the twin actors who play Fred and George Weasley respectively, both have naturally dark brown hair which was dyed red for their roles.
 Similarly, Tom Felton's hair, which is also naturally brown, was bleached blond for his role of Draco Malfoy.

-Harry Potter's birthday is stated in the books to be 31 July 1980, as author J.K.
-Rowling was born on 31 July 1965.
-By coincidence, actor Richard Griffiths (Uncle Vernon) was born on 31 July 1947.
-Actor Daniel Radcliffe (Harry Potter) was once reported to been born on 31 July 1989, but this was merely a publicity stunt.
-In fact, Radcliffe was born on 23 July 1989.
+Harry Potter's birthday is stated in the books to be July 31, 1980, as J.K.
+Rowling was born on July 31, 1965.
+By coincidence, Richard Griffiths (Uncle Vernon) was born on July 31, 1947.
+Daniel Radcliffe was once reported to been born on July 31, 1989, but this was merely a publicity stunt.
+In fact, Radcliffe was born on July 23, 1989.